aviatesk/street-feature-analysis/README.md

-[VGG16-Street10] classifies "street" of the 10 famous cities in the world, and also can be used for **"street-feature analysis"**.
+[VGG16-Street10] classifies "streets" of the 10 famous cities in the world, and also can be used for **"street-feature analysis"**.

 This repository mainly contains 3 big parts below.